graphql-python/graphene-python.org/README.md

 ## Automation

-Each time we modify the docs in the `master` branch Netlify job runs and updates the website, so [Graphene's website](https://graphene-python.org) have always the latest layout.
+Each time we modify the docs in the `master` branch a Netlify job runs and updates the website, so [Graphene's website](https://graphene-python.org) always has the latest layout.